 The Apple AirPods Pro Truly Wireless are better for mixed usage than the Samsung Galaxy Buds Live Truly Wireless.
 The Apple in-ears are more comfortable, feel sturdier, provide a more consistent and neutral listening experience, and have a superior ANC system.
 However, the Samsung have a far more comprehensive companion app, generate a more spacious and open listening experience, and provide much lower wireless latency.
 They also last longer off of a single charge, though the Apple have a longer total battery life, with twice the number of extra charges in their carrying case.

 The Samsung Galaxy Buds Truly Wireless and the Samsung Galaxy Buds Live Truly Wireless have different advantages.
 The Buds have a more comfortable fit, a more neutral sound profile, deliver audio way more consistently, and leak less audio.
 However, the Buds Live block out more ambient noise in the bass range and offer similar single-charge battery life, but have a case that stores 2.5 additional charges to the regular Buds' one.

 The Samsung Galaxy Buds Live Truly Wireless and Google Pixel Buds 2020 Truly Wireless have different strengths and weaknesses.
-The Samsung block out more ambient noise, provide a longer continuous runtime, have more options in their companion app, and have far lower wireless latency on mobile devices.
+The Samsung block out more ambient noise, provide a longer continuous runtime, have more customization options in their companion app, and have far lower wireless latency on mobile devices.
 Meanwhile, the Google in-ears are comfier, have a more comprehensive control scheme, provide a more consistent listening experience, and leak less noise.
 Their integrated mic also does a better job of isolating speech from background noise.